 The U.S. Environmental Protection Agency (EPA), as well as state and local governments, have established programs to help ensure that facilities and organizations take steps to prevent oil spills, chemical accidents, and other emergencies; implement planning and preparedness requirements; and respond to environmental emergencies.
-First and foremost, the regulated community must abide by emergency management program requirements through the development and implementation of emergency response plans.
+First and foremost, the regulated community must abide by emergency management program requirements and EPA enforcement through the development and implementation of emergency response plans.
 The specific requirements for the content of these plans depends upon the hazardous substance of concern as well as the regulating authority requiring that emergency preparedness measures be in place.

-In their simplest form, these documents are considered to be contingency plans that describe the information and processes for responding to hazardous substance emergencies.
+In their simplest form, these documents are considered to be contingency plans that describe the information and processes for responding to EPA enforcement and hazardous substance emergencies.
 Other names, as dictated by the overriding regulatory requirement, include: Facility Response Plans (FRP), Spill Prevention, Control and Countermeasure (SPCC) Plans, Preparedness, Prevention and Contingency (PPC) Plans, Discharge Prevention, Containment and Countermeasure (DPCC) Plans and Risk Management Plans (RMP).
 Although each of these unique plans is the requirement of an individual regulatory statute, it is sometimes possible to streamline emergency preparedness planning to meet the requirements while creating a program and procedures that will be effective and meaningful for the facility.

 * This figure presents a portion of the flowchart concept discussed at the US EPA National Response Center (NRC) website detailing the functioning of the National Response System.
 When a release or spill occurs, if the amount of a hazardous substance release or oil spill exceeds the established reporting trigger, the organization responsible for the release or spill is required by law to notify the NRC.